Iyeofu/Iyeofu/README.md

-- 👋 Hi, I’m Samuel Ojile
+- 👋 Hi, I’m Samuel
-- 👀 I’m a Frontend Developer
+- 👀 I’m a Full Stack Developer
 - 🌱 I’m a Graduate of Landmark University
-- 💞️ I’m also a sprinter and a Financial Trader
+- 💞️ I’m also a Financial Trader
 - 📫 How to reach me samuelojile44@gmail.com

 <!---